MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-driver-implementation-checklist.md

 ---

-# Step 1: Get started with USB Video Class (UVC) with documentation from usb.org and MSDN
+# Step 1: Get started with USB Video Class (UVC) using documentation from usb.org and MSDN

 Use these links to get acquainted with UVC: